-- 6. Historically, PLN's average generation cost has far exceeded the average tariff; this gap was largest in 2008 when fuel prices were unprecedentedly high, and after 2011, when the government began to reduce fuel subsidies progressively.
-Although the level of subsidies at the consumer level are decreasing, the government is committed to continuing to subsidize PLN for its services.
-Simultaneously, the rapid development of non-diesel generation options has become a key strategy for PLN to mitigate mounting budget deficits.
+6. Historically, PLN's average generation cost has far exceeded the average tariff.
+This gap was largest in 2008 when fuel prices were unprecedentedly high, and after 2011, when the government began to reduce fuel subsidies progressively.8 Although the level of subsidies at the consumer level are decreasing, the government is committed to continuing to subsidize PLN for its services.
+Simultaneously, the rapid development of nondiesel generation options has become a key strategy for PLN to reduce its exposure to fuel price volatility.
 During 2014-2015, the new administration embarked on reforms by removing subsidies on gasoline, raising diesel prices, and removing power tariff subsidies for industrial, commercial, and large residential households, while instituting an automatic price adjustment for all but a few electricity consumer categories.
-The electricity subsidy for the remaining households is being phased out during 2017, except for the poorest households.
-As of July 2017, the electricity tariff for unsubsidized households was Rp1,467.28 per kilowatt-hour (footnote 3). - 7.
-PLN was rated BB by Standard & Poor's and Baa3 by Moody's.
+The electricity subsidy for the remaining households was phased out during 2017, except for the poorest households.
+As of July 2017, the electricity tariff for unsubsidized households was Rp1,467.28/kWh.3

+7. PLN was rated BB by Standard & Poor's and Baa3 by Moody's.
 The likelihood that the government will provide timely and sufficient extraordinary support to PLN in the event of financial